shopware5/shopware/UPGRADE-5.2.md

 * Fixed article api resource when creating a new article with new configurator options and an image mapping for this new options
 * Added cronjob registration via `Resources/cronjob.xml` file
+* Removed call to `strip_tags` in inputfilter on all request parameters.
+    * Please make sure untrusted input is escaped in plugins

 ## 5.2.14